eduardofmarcos/GoBarber/README.md

 * Uploading files using Multer and FileSystem
 * Sending notifications to providers using a non-relational database MongoDB
 * Checking available schedule
-* Sendind Cancellation and New Orders e-mails to deliveryman using NodeMailer and bee-queue/Redis to gain performance
+* Sendind Appointment cancellations e-mails to deliveryman using NodeMailer and bee-queue/Redis to gain performance

 ### Built with: